NoraLou/Readable/README.md

 # Readable

-This repo contains code for Udacity's out of class project for the React nanodegree program part 2: React and Redux It is a s Hacker News / Reddit type of New posting and comment application wiht state managed by Redux.
-The api-server 'backend' of the project was provided by Udacity.
+This repo contains code for Udacity's out of class project for the React nanodegree program part 2: React and Redux The api-server 'backend' of the project was provided by Udacity.
+It contains a seperate README.md file and needs to be run in a seperate terminal to provide data end points to the front-end.

 ### Getting Started